This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

-What is specific to South America?
+What’s specific to South America?

 • antiparasitic treatment is often mandatory,

-Basic minimum requirements (applicable to most countries)
+Basic minimum requirements (apply to most countries)

-Although details vary, most South American countries require:
+While details vary, most South American countries require:

 • an international veterinary health certificate,

-• a certificate of deworming and antiparasitic treatment,
+• proof of deworming and antiparasitic treatment,

 Argentina